Dr. Potitsa Grigoratou – Parnassos

 The expressed view that the Hellenistic civilization was spread by the other Greeks and not by the Macedonians cannot be correct.
 Despite the fighting among the post-Alexander kingdoms, their solid Hellenism remained intact.
 There was not a single voice in or for any other language than Greek.
 Despite Demosthenes’s rhetoric, the pan-Hellenic spirit followed the Macedonians to the Orient.
 In Ai Khanum they lived with philosophical Delphic maxims while in Luxor in Egypt they carved their names on the columns, all of them in Greek.

 Some people in Central Asia still think of Alexander the Greek and his Greeks from Macedonia who brought to them the Hellenic civilization.
 Some towns in Uzbekistan add the name Iskenderia (Alexandria) to their own (Odil Saidikramov, “Uzbekistan”), proud of having been on Alexander’s way to India and of having received elements of the Greek culture which they still greatly respect.
 They say Hair for hello, the Greek word Haire, among many others used in these regions.

-In Asia the Greek civilization spread by the Macedonians enriched, influenced the local cultures and blended with them.
-It is a great achievement and besides, it proves the Greek cultural identity of the ancient Macedonians.—
+In Asia, the Greek civilization spread by the Macedonians enriched and influenced the local cultures and finally blended with them.
+It is a great achievement and besides, it proves the Greek cultural identity of the ancient Macedonians.

 This post is also available in: Ελληνικα (Greek)